memduhtutus/458/README.md

 ### To run testcase.py

-you may need to edit the webdriver.
+You may need to edit the webdriver.
 It is Chrome by default.